Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Top of camera controls (left) – Exposure Mode Dial

 The dial that controls the camera’s exposure settings may be found on the top of the device, to the left.
 This regulates the operation of the exposure, whether it is entirely automated, a preprogrammed scene composition, a flexible program, a variety of manual and semi-automatic alternatives, or any of the three places designated as “camera user.”
-These exposure modes are separated into two categories: basic and creative in the user handbook that comes with the Canon camera.
+These exposure modes are separated into two categories: primary and creative in the user handbook that comes with the Canon camera.

 Basic zone exposure modes